ampproject/wg-monetization/README.md

-# wg-monetization
+# wg-ads
-(Pending TSC Approval) Responsible for ads and other monetization features and integrations in AMP.
+Responsible for ads features and integrations in AMP.
 Facilitator: @lannka